 The 90th anniversary celebration will commemorate the official establishment of Route 66 as a federal highway in 1926, when the United States established a national highway system.

 The Oklahoma Route 66 Museum also will be unveiling a new folk art exhibit.
 Folk art from artists across Oklahoma and Route 66 will be on display until next year.
 Most of the works on display are part of the Dr. Al Turner Collection from the Oklahoma Historical Society.
 The outdoor exhibits also will be available for viewing.
 Panels have been placed in the outdoor columns depicting places in Clinton that were known along Route 66.
 Wall panels also will be in place with photos of hot spots along Route 66 from Chicago to Santa Monica.

 The Oklahoma Route 66 Museum is located at 2229 W. Gary Blvd. in Clinton.
 Regular admission is $5 for adults, $4 for seniors ages 65 and up, $1 for children ages 6 to 18 and free for children under 6.
 The museum galleries present the history and legends of Route 66 through the decades.
 For additional information, please contact Pat Smith at 580-323-7866 or email firstname.lastname@example.org

 The Oklahoma Route 66 Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 30 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.